 • I smoke, but I’m trying to give up.
 (So that’s all right then.)

-It would be better if these notions were abandoned: no more talk of being ready (or not) or of trying (i.e. failing) to quit.
+It would be better if these notions were abandoned: no more talk of being ready (or not) or of trying (that is, failing) to quit.
 Smokers smoke because they’re addicted to the nicotine in tobacco.
 If one day they arrive at a state of readiness to quit, or have an epiphany that smoking is a bad idea, they’ll just quit.
 All this song and dance about being ready is pointless.
 Likewise, the notion that there’s a state or an activity of trying to quit is illusory.
 Every time a smoker lights another cigarette it’s a demonstration of their failure to quit.

 Although I sympathize with people who are addicted to nicotine or other substances, it does them no favours to be indulged with euphemistic wrong-headed ideas of this sort.